 ABOUT US

-We are a small team who volunteer with the Welsh Ambulance Service Trust (WAST) as Community First Responders, (CFR’s) covering the South Wales seaside town of Porthcawl and it's surrounding area.
+We are a small team who volunteer with the Welsh Ambulance Service Trust (WAST) as Community First Responders, (CFR’s) and Community Welfare Responders (CWR's) covering the South Wales seaside town of Porthcawl and it's surrounding area.

-As CFR’s we are allocated to specific 999 emergency calls by Ambulance Control, including life threatening situations such as suspected stroke cases, choking, significant bleeding, heart attacks, cardiac arrests and breathing difficulties, providing initial emergency care to people until a Paramedic or Ambulance can arrive on the scene.
+Following additional training CFR’s are allocated to specific 999 emergency calls by Ambulance Control, including life threatening situations such as suspected stroke cases, choking, significant bleeding, heart attacks, cardiac arrests and breathing difficulties, providing initial emergency care to people until a Paramedic or Ambulance can arrive on the scene.
 When someone faces a serious medical emergency, such as a cardiac arrest, every second counts and early intervention can make a significant difference to their condition and chances of survival.

 As an example, The British Heart Foundation website states that there are over 30,000 ‘out-of-hospital’ cardiac arrests in the UK every year (over 8,000 in Wales) and that every minute delay in CPR and defibrillation can reduce the chances of survival by up to 10%.